DIY Activated Charcoal + Clay Mask for Blackheads

 In fact, one study found tea tree oil to be just as effective as benzoyl peroxide, but without the red, dried and peeling skin (source).

-A Note About This DIY Charcoal + Clay Face Mask
+Tips About Applying This DIY Charcoal + Clay Face Mask

-While this DIY Acne Mask is clearly safe, natural, healing, detoxifying and just freaking amazing for your skin, I do have a quick word of caution.
+While this DIY Acne Mask is clearly safe, natural, healing, detoxifying and just freaking amazing for your skin, I do have a quick word of caution and some application tips.

 If you do run into this problem, simply apply this DIY Makeup Remover to a cotton pad and swipe it over your skin until all residue of the mask is removed.
 It may take a few cotton pads, but rest assured, it will all come off.